a0s6044/Agro_Feat_importance/README.md

 <h6>Fig. (Left) Example of one of the 10 downloaded bands from Sentinel 2.
 This is band 9 for the Heddinge fields. <br> (Right) In this example we present mean NDVI over all time requested from Sentinel 2 in order to observe any spatial changes in NDVI for the Heddinge fields, Sweden 2019.</h6>

-Finaly file 4, inpVecVPN_Sent2_Aug31.ipynb is run which does all the data processing and eventual training.
+Finally file 4, inpVecVPN_Sent2_Aug31.ipynb is run which does all the data processing and eventual training.
 Specifically it:
 a) reads the previously created file centers.txt based on the soil coordinates and uploads the corresponding slope data as numpy arrays (i.e. the bounding boxes cut out of the slope.tiff image - see above) and creates a feature in our input vector;
 b) reads in all the soil, harvest, field and weather data via VPN from t-kartor service;